 - Who is your target audience for your tests?
 Completely new visitors?
 Your loyal customers?
 Or a mixture of both?

-And when it comes to your own user testing, you have all the flexibility in the world.
-At their most basic, your test can be a simple compilation of questions emailed to a list, and on the more advanced side, there are several tools you can delve into.
+When it comes to your own user testing, you have all the flexibility in the world.
+At its most basic, your test can be a simple compilation of questions emailed to a list, and on the more advanced side, there are several tools you can delve into.
 User testing is so flexible that they can even be done in person, like buying a friend lunch and asking them to go through a couple of tasks on your store.
 If you're looking for something a little more advanced though, there are a number of user testing tools you can use.
 Check the Resources section at the end of this guide to learn more.

-When it comes to the exact questions you'll be asking, well, that depends on your goals.
+When it comes to the exact questions you'll be asking, that depends on your goals.
 And if you're not quite settled on what you'll be looking at, here are a couple ideas:

 - How easy is it for new customers to learn how to perform a task?

 - Are customers able to complete their tasks?